Would you like the opportunity to work with other dedicated teachers to enhance teaching and learning at IPFW?

 If you answered “yes”, CELT is looking for you!

 The CELT board consists of eight faculty representing at least four schools/divisions.
 Members serve overlapping three-year terms.
-Nominations are invited to fill three vacancies for the 2015-2018 CELT Advisory Board term.
+Nominations are invited to fill two vacancies for the 2015-2018 CELT Advisory Board term.
 All faculty, including limited-term lecturers, are eligible to serve.
 Representatives from any schools/divisions are needed.
 Past Board members are encouraged to apply.
 The current members and terms are:

 See photos of the CELT Advisory Board members and find out more information on each of them at the CELT Advisory Board page.